Meiji Shrine (Meiji Shingu) in Tokyo

 Top:

-Meiji Jingu Treasure House (Homotsuden) - The treasure house was built in 1921.
-It was designated as a Important Cultural Property in 2011.
-You will see there imperial portraits and a famous court kimono.
+Meiji Jingu Treasure House (Homotsuden) - The Treasure House was built in 1921.
+It was designated as an Important Cultural Property in 2011.
+You will see their imperial portraits, personal belongings of Emperor Meiji and Empress Shoken, and a famous court kimono.

-Meiji Jingu Inner Garden - The popular garden is accessible for an entrance fee of 500 yen.
-Read more
+Meiji Jingu Inner Garden - The popular garden with its over 150 species of irises (Minami-ike Shobuda), the famous Kiyomasa well with its magical powers, and a traditional tea house is accessible for an entrance fee of 500 yen.
+The garden was personally designed by the Emperor for his wife Empress Shoken.
+Read more >

-Meiji Jingu Museum - The museum was designed by architect Kuma Kengo and opened for the public in 2019.
-The exhibition space with the size of 3200 square meter displays over two floors items related to Emperor Meiji and Empress Shoken.
+Meiji Jingu Museum - The museum was designed by architect Kuma Kengo and opened for the public in 2019 to mark the 100th anniversary of the founding of the shrine.
+The exhibition space with the size of 3200 square meters displays over two floors items related to Emperor Meiji and Empress Shoken.

 Nearby:

 Omotesando - This place is also called the Champs-Elysees of Tokyo.
-Omotesando is a 1km long tree-lined (Zelkova trees) avenue with the best designer shops.
-Read more
+Omotesando is a 1km long tree-lined (Zelkova trees) avenue with the best designer shops and brands.
+Read more >

 Festival & Events (dates can change without notice)